Backpack Rain Covers: The “Love-Hate” Guide to Keeping Your Gear Dry

 - Shake it out and hang it to dry completely before storing.

-Field Note: If you do need to reapply a DWR spray to your gear, look for modern PFC-free formulas.
-Many outdoor brands are moving away from traditional “forever chemicals” to drastically lower their environmental footprint.
+If you do need to reapply a DWR spray to your gear, look for a modern, PFC-free formula made specifically for synthetic outdoor gear, such as Nikwax Tent & Gear SolarProof or Gear Aid Revivex Durable Water Repellent.
+Many outdoor brands are moving away from traditional fluorinated chemicals to reduce their environmental impact.

 Check Your Elastic